Your Notifications are Empty.

 Can I transfer my existing motor insurance policy to the new owner?

-Why should I buy comprehensive vehicle insurance policy?
+Why should I buy a comprehensive vehicle insurance policy?

 What is a Third-Party Liability Cover?

-Third-Party Liability covers the legal liability one has to pay to the third party to whom damage is being caused.
-While opting for vehicle insurance, one has to choose between a comprehensive plan, which provides coverage for the policyholder and the third party, and a third-party policy, which provides coverage only for the third party.
+Third-Party Liability covers the legal liability one has to pay to whom damage is being caused.
+While opting for vehicle insurance, it has been made mandatory by the Motor Vehicles Act 1988 to choose one has to buy a third-party motor insurance.

-What is premium reduction process if no claim aquired previously?
+What is the premium reduction process if no claim has been made previously?

 What should be my first action to initiate a claim?